Hypertrophic cardiomyopathy: Prognosis

-A systematic review from 2002 concluded that: "Overall, HCM confers an annual mortality rate of about 1%...
-HCM may be associated with important symptoms and premature death but more frequently with no or relatively mild disability and normal life expectancy."
+The annual mortality rate in those with HCM is 1%.
+70% of those with HCM have a left ventricular outflow tract obstruction (HOCM).

+A family history of sudden cardiac death, left ventricular wall thickness greater than 30 milimeters, an aneurysm at the left ventricular apex, unexplained syncope (passing out) multiple episodes of sustained ventricular tachycardia, late gadolinium enhancement on cardiac MRI (a marker of heart muscle fibrosis or scar formation) and a left ventricular ejection fraction of less than 50% are all risk factors for sudden cardiac death in HCM.
+The incidence of sudden cardiac in those older than 60 with HCM is rare.

+About 25% of those with symptomatic HCM have atrial fibrillation (in which the atrial chambers of the heart beat irregularly, and sometimes rapidly).
+Those with HCM and atrial fibrillation have a worse prognosis, partly due to the loss of the contribution of atrial contractility to heart function and the fast heart rate impairing ventricular filling.

 Children

-Even though hypertrophic cardiomyopathy (HCM) may be present early in life and is most likely congenital, it is one of the most-uncommon cardiac malformations encountered in pediatric cardiology, largely because the presentation of symptoms is usually absent, incomplete, or delayed into adulthood.
-Most of the current information pertaining to HCM arises from studies in adult populations, and the implication of these observations for pediatric population is often uncertain.
+Even though hypertrophic cardiomyopathy may be present early in life and is most likely congenital, it is not commonly seen in pediatric cardiology, largely because the presentation of symptoms is usually absent, incomplete, or delayed into adulthood.
+Most of the current information pertaining to HCM arises from studies in adult populations, and the implication of these observations for the pediatric population is uncertain.
 Nonetheless, recent studies in pediatric cardiology have revealed that HCM accounts for 42% of childhood cardiomyopathies, with an annual incidence rate of 0.47/100,000 in children.
-Further, in asymptomatic cases, sudden death is considered one of the most-feared complications associated with the disease in select pediatric populations.
+In asymptomatic cases, sudden death is considered one of the most-feared complications associated with the disease.
 Consequently, the recommended practice is to screen children of affected individuals throughout childhood to detect cardiac abnormalities at an early stage, in the hope of preventing further complications of the disease.

 Generally, the diagnosis of HCM in a pediatric population is made during assessment for murmur, congestive heart failure, physical exhaustion, and genetic testing of children of affected individuals.
-Specifically, echocardiogram (ECHO) has been used as a definitive noninvasive diagnostic tool in nearly all children.
-ECHO assesses cardiac ventricular size, wall thickness, systolic and diastolic function, and outflow obstruction.
-Thus, ECHO has been chosen as an ideal means to detect excessive wall thickening of cardiac muscle in HCM.
+Echocardiography is used to assess left ventricular wall thickness, ventricular size, systolic and diastolic heart function, and outflow tract obstruction to diagnose HCM in children.